luigifreda/pyslam/README.md

 - `Step`: Enter in the *Step by step mode*.
 Press the button `Step` a first time to pause.
 Then, press it again to make the pipeline process a single new frame.
 - `Save`: Save the map into the file `map.json`.
 You can visualize it back by using the script `/main_map_viewer.py` (as explained above).
 - `Reset`: Reset SLAM system.
-- `Draw Grount Truth`:  If a ground truth dataset is loaded (e.g., from KITTI, TUM, EUROC, or REPLICA), you can visualize it by pressing this button.
-The ground truth trajectory will be displayed in 3D and progressively aligned (approximately every 30 frames) with the estimated trajectory.
-The alignment improves as more samples are added to the estimated trajectory.
-After ~20 frames, if the button is pressed, a window will appear showing the Cartesian alignment errors (ground truth vs. estimated trajectory) along the axes.
+- `Draw Grount Truth`:  If a ground truth dataset (e.g., KITTI, TUM, EUROC, or REPLICA) is loaded, you can visualize it by pressing this button.
+The ground truth trajectory will be displayed in 3D and will be progressively aligned with the estimated trajectory, updating approximately every 10-30 frames.
+As more frames are processed, the alignment between the ground truth and estimated trajectory becomes more accurate.
+After about 20 frames, if the button is pressed, a window will appear showing the Cartesian alignment errors along the main axes (i.e., $e_x$, $e_y$, $e_z$) and the history of the total $RMSE$ between the ground truth and the aligned estimated trajectories.

 ---